ereOn/htmx-ssr.rs/design/app_routes.md

 There are two kinds of parameters:

-- Path parameters: extracted from the URL path, they are defined by their position in the route.
+- Path parameters: extracted from the URL path, they are defined by their position or names in the route.
-- Query parameters: extracted from the URL query string, they are defined by their names.
+- Query parameters: extracted from the URL query string, they are not explicitely declared in the route.

 ## Example